alexkwolfe/groupie/README.md

 ## Function results

-You must invoke the `done` function in each of your functions.
-This notifies the `group` or `chain` process that the function is done executing and provides an opportunity to return results.

-Once all the `done` functions have been invoked, the callback is invoked with a parameter that contains an array of the function results.
-Note that the results are in the same order that the functions are declared, even for the `group` function.
-So if you're looking for the "return value" of the second function you can examine the results at the 1st array index.
+To retrieve "return values" from each of your functions, pass the return value the `done` callback.
+You must invoke `done` even if you don't want to return a value &mdash; it provides the execution flow control.

+The return values are passed in an array to the callback in the same order that the functions are declared.

 ## Handling null and undefined results